 Japan is one of the most wildly creative places in the world, famed for its futuristic, kitsch design as well as its rich, traditional heritage.
 It’s a place of contrasts that’s echoed in its design style and places to stay: on one end of the scale, you can find yourself in a minimal, zen-like ryokan, and on the other you’ll be in a zany hotel staffed by robots.
 I’ve partnered with several bloggers to showcase some of the best hotels in Japan.
 We wanted to showcase the most unique places on offer, covering a range of styles from creative boutique hotels to traditional ryokans and capsule hotels.
 Here’s our pick of the most unique hotels in Japan.
+We’ve also made a guide to the best Tokyo AirBnBs.

 Special Places to Stay: The Best Hotels in Japan